Information For Candidates Taking The GED From Nevada

-The GED Nevada is a boon to many of the adults who have missed out on getting a high school diploma.
-Like in other states, the general rules and regulation of the American Council on Education for the GED are followed in Nevada.
+This is a boon to many of the adults who have missed out on getting a high school diploma.
+Like in other states, the general rules and regulations of the American Council on Education are followed in Nevada.

-To take up the Nevada GED, a few criteria have to be satisfied.
+To take up the test, a few criteria have to be satisfied.

-- Age Only if you are 18 years or above, you can take up the Nevada GED.
+- Age- Only if you are 18 years or above, can you take up the test.
 The minimum age is waived under certain conditions.